How a Peel clothing store is changing the shopping experience & promoting sustainability

 This was unsurprising, as thrifting, which has been popular in cycles over time, had not yet deeply embedded in the culture among recent generations of teens and twenty-somethings.

-Simultaneously, for good or bad, many young people immersed and influenced by ubiquitous marketing and the proliferation of social media—constantly telling them how to fit in and what to wear, while reflecting back the ideal image of what is cool and popular 24/7—were kept out of this trendy club.
-Even with fast fashion, many of the labels and particular pieces of clothing that cycle in and out of the coolest spot on the clothing hierarchy, are just simply too pricey for most young people and their family.
+Simultaneously, for good or bad, many young people immersed and influenced by ubiquitous marketing and the proliferation of social media—constantly telling them how to fit in and what to wear, while reflecting back the ideal image of what is cool and popular 24/7—were kept out of this trendy culture.
+Even with fast fashion, many of the labels and particular pieces of clothing that cycle in and out of the coolest spots on the clothing hierarchy, are just simply too pricey for most young people and their family.

 Trendy items can be bought at Plato’s Closet for a fraction of the price.